Stephen-Data-Engineer-Public/PySpark-Examples/README.md

 # PySpark-Examples
-This repository covers different task carried out on Spark using Python in Data Engineering
+This repository covers different task carried out on Spark using Python in Data Engineering.